MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 ## Firmware

-Check with your OEM regarding the necessary firmware that needs to be installed for Azure Stack HCI, version 23H2.
+Check with your OEM regarding the necessary firmware that needs to be installed for Azure Local, version 23H2.
 Additionally, your OEM can provide you with their preferred installation steps.

 ## Drivers and firmware via the Windows Admin Center extension

 You should always follow the OEM's recommended installation steps.
-With Azure Stack HCI, version 23H2, Windows Admin Center plugins can be used to install drivers and firmware.
-For a comprehensive list of all OEM contact information, download the [Azure Stack HCI OEM Contact](https://github.com/Azure/AzureStack-Tools/raw/master/HCI/azure-stack-hci-oem-contact-and-material.xlsx) spreadsheet.
+With Azure Local, version 23H2, Windows Admin Center plugins can be used to install drivers and firmware.
+For a comprehensive list of all OEM contact information, download the [Azure Local OEM Contact](https://github.com/Azure/AzureStack-Tools/raw/master/HCI/azure-stack-hci-oem-contact-and-material.xlsx) spreadsheet.

 <!--|OEM    | Download link                                                    |
 |-------|------------------------------------------------------------------|